maximek3/mimic-nle-public-test/README.md

 ## Extracting the dataset

-To run our extraction script, please first a create an environment by running `conda env create -f environment.yml`.
-It is crucial that you use the same `spaCy` library, as otherwise there may be a discrepancy in the sentence splitting.
+To run our extraction script, please first create an environment by running `conda env create -f environment.yml`.
+It is crucial that you use the same `spaCy` version, as otherwise there may be a discrepancy in the sentence splitting.

-After you downloaded MIMIC-CXR, get the path of the radiology reports, which should be given in the following structure:
+After you finished downloading MIMIC-CXR, get the path to the radiology reports, which should be given in the following structure:

 ```
 mimic_reports